PredictLand/PL-TEC-PLPipes/README.md

 There are some special settings that are automatically set by the framework when the configuration is initialized:

-- `fs`: The file system subtree, contains entries for the main project subdirectories (`root` which points to the project root directory, `bin`, `lib`, `config`, `default`, `input`, `work`, `output` and `actions`).
+- `fs`: The file system sub-tree, contains entries for the main project subdirectories (`root` which points to the project root directory, `bin`, `lib`, `config`, `default`, `input`, `work`, `output` and `actions`).